top of page

 He is a multi-award winner in communications, revenue growth, and management.
 He holds a Bachelor of Arts (double major in journalism and a major in government), a Post Graduate Diploma in Applied Finance and Investment, is a member of the Australian Institute of Company Directors, and has been a long-term judge of the Telstra Business and Business Women’s Awards.

-Mr Ken Walker, Treasurer
+Mr Ken Walker, Vice Chair

 BCom, CPA, CTA